leewp14/firebase_rem-official/public/docs/partnership.md

 # PARTNERSHIP
 Bot/Server Partnership is established to enable recognition of large-scale Discord servers/bots.

-Partnership servers (with a guild size of >125) and bots will be listed on Rem's website, down below.
+Partner servers (with a guild size of >125) and bots will be listed on Rem's website, down below.

 ## Partners
 > PARTNER SERVER